VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

 VictoriaLogs doesn’t perform per-tenant authorization.
 Use vmauth or similar tools for per-tenant authorization.

-Here is a benchmark suite for comparing data ingestion performance and resource usage between VictoriaLogs and Elasticsearch.
+Here is a benchmark suite for comparing data ingestion performance and resource usage between VictoriaLogs and Elasticsearch or Loki.

 It is recommended setting up VictoriaLogs in production alongside the existing log management systems and comparing resource usage + query performance between VictoriaLogs and your system such as Elasticsearch or Grafana Loki.